 A threshold is described as the point in which 'we weigh up' what is happening and what action is needed in order to meet a child's needs.
 This involves professional and personal values.
-The Derby City & Derbyshire Thresholds Document supports practitioners to assess levels of need and risk and any action needed.
+The Derby and Derbyshire Safeguarding Children Partnership Thresholds Document supports practitioners to assess levels of need and risk and any action needed.
 The document outlines the following four levels of support:

 Only valid for 48hrs